 - There was once a documentary on a small town damaged by a storm, and at the local hospital, things got so bad that, at one point, one surgeon found himself to be the only medical professional in the building, with no one to help him with a surgical procedure he absolutely had to do on a patient.
 In desperation, he found a random guy in the hallway and drafted him to help.
 The guy had no medical training whatsoever, and was given a surgeon's gown, mask, gloves, and had to help out in performing surgery.

 - The U.S. Secret Service originally was founded to investigate counterfeiting.
-However, since the U.S. Marshals lacked the manpower, and the other law enforcement agencies (such as the Parks Police and Post Office Inspectors) didn't fit the bill, the Service got stuck investigating most federal-level crimes.
+However, since the U.S. Marshals lacked the manpower, and the other law enforcement agencies (such as the Park Rangers and Postal Inspectors) didn't fit the bill, the Service got stuck investigating most federal-level crimes.
 This continued until the FBI and other dedicated agencies were created and took over some of those responsibilities.

 - Also the reason why a former Treasury Department agency is responsible for protecting the most powerful leader on the planet.
 They were the closest thing Congress had to do the job at the time (literally the closest thing — the Secret Service's headquarters used to be right up the street from where Congress met).
 When it became clear (on account of three assassinations in 36 years) that dedicated bodyguards for the President were a necessity, it was quicker to re-purpose some of the existing Secret Service agents than to create a new agency for the job.
 It had the added benefit of not being a (para)military unit and thus avoiding the US's fear of over-militarization dating back to The American Revolution and having the President protected by civilians fit well into the Just the First Citizen spiel in a world full of reigning and ruling monarchs.